 – Relative tri-planar range of motion/stability of surrounding joints/musculature

 – Current level of trunk stability

-While many kinesiologists, strength coaches, physical therapists, personal trainers, chiropractors, etc. may have different methods of getting after low back problems, every effective program is going to include (to some degree or another) these 4 steps:
+While many kinesiologists, strength coaches, physical therapists, personal trainers, chiropractors, etc. may have different methods of getting after low back problems, most effective programs are going to tackle these critical steps:

 1) Soft Tissue work (Self Myofacial Release, or SMR for short),

 2) Activation Drills